 Owning an investment property is a great way to build a nest egg for the future.
 But you don’t want to see that egg swallowed up by the many and varied fees it can cost you to manage your property.
 Understanding your management fees can make a big difference to your future returns.

-What are management fees?
+What are the management fees?

 What other costs are there?

 On top of the management fee, you might also be charged a range of other common fees.
-These can be charged as a flat fee or based on the rents collected.
+These can be charged as a flat fee or based on the rent collected.
 Average common fees you can expect to pay include:

 - Letting Fees – 1.5 weeks rent